3.2.7 Extra expenses for food (subsistence) and accommodation (lodging) in connection with work-related stays away from the home

 Does this item concern me?

 If you stay away from home overnight because of your work, you may be a commuter and entitled to a deduction for your extra expenses.
-You can check whether you are considered a commuter using the Commuter Wizard.
-Using this wizard, you will also be able to find out what expenses you can claim a deduction for.
+You can check whether you are considered a commuter using the Commuter Guide.
+Using this guide, you will also be able to find out what expenses you can claim a deduction for.

 You may also be entitled to a deduction for travel between your home and your commuter accommodation; see item 3.2.9.